 Woodford is a very small town located in the state of Virginia.
 With a population of 2,010 people and just one neighborhood, Woodford is the 225th largest community in Virginia.

-When you are in Woodford, you'll notice that it is more blue-collar than most other communities in America.
-43.27% of Woodford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Woodford is generally considered to be a blue-collar town.
+43.27% of the Woodford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woodford is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Woodford who work in office and administrative support (14.81%), sales jobs (7.09%), and maintenance occupations (5.94%).

 There are quite a few people in the armed forces living in Woodford, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.